 There should be fallout when family ties are cut.
 If they can estrange themselves and *still* get a birthday card and/or gift, why should they reconcile?
 They have all the perks of a relationship, without having to show up.

 Every decision we make has consequences.
 Don’t protect your child from that reality by rewarding unwanted behavior.

 NB: The exception is college-age children who need financial support while they position themselves to begin making a living.
 Cutting off financial assistance to a child who has no other access to funds could have a major impact, not only on your relationship, but on your child’s future prospects.

 5. Misdirected energy.

-Instead of sending anything to a child who doesn’t want contact right now, the best use of your time is self-reflection.
+Instead of sending anything to a child who doesn’t want contact right now, a better use of your time is in self-reflection.
 You might learn things about yourself that can unlock keys to this and other relationships.

 For example, if you can’t stop worrying that your estranged child is unhappy, might you be projecting your own unhappiness onto your child?
-Such projections from parents toward their children are as common as dirt, but they’re rarely helpful.
+Such projections from parents toward their children are very common, but they’re rarely helpful.

 The antidote is self-awareness.
 It’s the key to being able to choose how you “do” relationships, rather than acting from unconscious impulses.

 As long as you’re thinking about what to send your child and when to send it, and whether you get a response and what it means, you’re not engaging in the self-reflection that could be the key to everything.

 As we enter the season of gratitude and year-end gift giving, consider stepping down your previous behavior.